 One of the highlights of the reserve was Playa Rojo, or “Red Beach.”

 As for the town itself, everything was easily accessible.
 It took me minutes to walk through the center.
 Surprisingly, Il Covo, an Italian restaurant a couple of doors from my hostel, served one of the best pizzas I had in South America.
 Who would have guessed?
-(I know I should be eating local food, blah blah blah.
-I loved Peruvian food, but a girl’s got to have her pizza every once in a while.)
+(I know, I should be eating local food; shame on me; I’m a typical, tasteless American.
+Look, I loved Peruvian food, but a girl’s got to have her pizza every once in a while.)